awslabs/aws-encryption-sdk-specification/tenets.md

-Examples of features used to express clear inputs at the call site are named parameters, enums, and option hash.
+Examples of features used to express clear inputs at the call site are named parameters, enums, and options mappings.

 ## Motivation